The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 How Much Does A Tiny House Cost?

-There are different tiny home costs.
-The often-cited numbers are the costs of the building materials and labor, but there are other hidden costs to the building process and beyond.
+There are different tiny home costs, ranging from the costs of the building materials and labor, but there are other hidden costs to the building process and beyond.

 The average cost of a tiny house is $30,000 – $60,000, but a tiny house can cost as little as $8,000 or up to $150,000.
 One of the appealing things about building a tiny house is that you can choose how many frills you want to include.
 The cost of a tiny house is highly dependent on building materials and amenities you choose.